utiso/dorkbot/README.md

   -p, --scanner-arg SCANNER_ARG
                         Pass an argument to the scanner module (can be used multiple times)
+  -x, --reset-scanned   Reset scanned status of all targets

 fingerprints:
+  -g, --generate-fingerprints
-  -f, --flush-fingerprints
+                        Generate fingerprints for all targets -f, --flush-fingerprints
-                        Delete all fingerprints of previously-scanned items
+                        Delete all generated fingerprints

 blocklist:
   --list-blocklist      List internal blocklist entries